GB curlers lose bronze match to Sweden

 Another one came in the next when a GB chip could not remove Sweden's stone.

-When Britain conceded another on their powerplay as Dodds gambled to try to score more than one, there was an inevitability about the outcome.
+When Britain fell further behind on their powerplay as Dodds gambled to try to score more than one, there was an inevitability about the outcome.

 Indeed the match was conceded after the next end - despite Britain scoring two - to cap another disappointing day for Mouat and Dodds, who lost in the final end to Norway in Monday's semi-final.